KatPrend/ProjCOP/Architecture/architecture.md

 ![Component Diagram](ComponentDiagram.PNG)

+The game will be played against an AI that will use the same moves as the player and has the same resources.

 | Architecture Component | User Story |
 | ----- | ---------- |
 | Power Chess Game | 000, 003, 009, 010, 012 |